-Global crypto exchange Darkex partners with industry leaders to strengthen its position

-(MENAFN- B2Press Online PR Service) Darkex, a global crypto exchange founded by United Chain Tech, a global leader in blockchain, crypto and forex infrastructure services, in partnership with international investment funds, is collaborating with industry leaders such as Sumsub, Alchemy Pay, MoonPay, ChainUp to strengthen its global position.
+Global Crypto Exchange Darkex Partners With Industry Leaders To Strengthen Its Position

-Georgia, Tbilisi City — Darkex, headquartered in Dubai and established by Turkish entrepreneurs in partnership with United Chain Tech PLC, a leader in blockchain, crypto and forex infrastructure services that empowers global financial freedom in collaboration with international investment funds, strengthens its position in global competition.
+Darkex , headquartered in Dubai and established by Turkish entrepreneurs in partnership with United Chain Tech PLC, a leader in blockchain, crypto and Forex infrastructure services that empowers global financial freedom in collaboration with international investment funds, strengthens its position in global competition.

+Global Crypto Exchange Darkex Partners with Industry Leaders to Strengthen its Position

 250-Person Team Across South Asia, Latin America, and MENA

 Darkex is a global blockchain infrastructure company offering financial products and services that surpass the liquidity of the largest global crypto exchanges.
-The co-founders include CEO Murat Tuğberk Sancaklı, COO Eray Gündoğan, and CTO Yılmaz Çağrı İşbuğa.
-CFO Birol Balık completes the executive team.
+The co-founders include CEO Murat Tugberk Sancakli, COO Eray Gundogan, and CTO Yilmaz Cagri Isbuga.
+CFO Birol Balik completes the executive team.

+Darkex COO Eray Gundogan emphasized that their mission goes beyond just being a crypto exchange,

 Collaborating with Global Partners for Top Services